DigiBP/DigiBP-AREUSE/README.md

 One of our hallmarks is the successful placement of suitable job candidates in the area of Information Technology.

+# Our Mission
+To power the world of work and help the communities in which we live.

 # Our vision
 **AREUSE** will be the attractive platform connecting people to related jobs.